natallzl/data310/Feb5Response_update.md

 **Based on this updated model, the Hudgins home still presents the best deal, but now the Moon home is now the worst deal.**

-Below is a table comparing the model-predicted prices of the bedroom model and the bedroom/sqft/bathroom model
+Below is a table comparing the model-predicted prices of the bedroom model and the bedroom/sqft/bathroom model:

 | House (# bd, sqft, ba)      | Actual price      | Bd model-predicted price | Bd/sqft/ba model-predicted price      |
 | ----------- | ----------- | ----------- | ----------- |
 | New Point Comfort (3 bd, 2,840 sqft, 2ba)      | $229,000       | $232,242      | $280,041       |